Michellecueva/ios-loops-lab/README.md

     }
 }
 ```
+This loop will print 1, 2 & 3 for X but it will only print 1 for Y.  The loop first starts with the 1 in X, then it sees there's a 1 for Y. Since the if condition is false, it will continue to the next line of code so it will print "x = 1, y =1".
+It will then continue with the 1 in the X loop and go to the next iteration in the Y loop which is 2.
+Since the if statement is now true it will run the block of code inside the if statement.
+The block of code says to continue to the outerloop so instead of printing Y or going to the next iteration of Y, it goes to the next iteration of the X loop which is 2.
+X=2, Y=1 will print and it will again go to the next interation for the X loop.

+This is what it will print:
+x = 1, y = 1
+x = 2, y = 1
+x = 3, y = 1

 ***
 ## Question 20

 Write code that prints out all the points in the area bounded by (0,0), (10,0), (0,10) and (10,10) **where** x and y are both integers.

+    var xRange = 0...10
+    var yRange = 0...10

+    for x in xRange {
+    for y in yRange{
+    print("(\(x), \(y))")
+    }

+    }

 ***
 ## Question 21

 Write code that prints out all the points in the area bounded by (0,0), (10,0), (0,10) and (10,10) **where** the difference of x and y is at least 5, and x and y are both integers.

+    var xRange = 0...10
+    var yRange = 0...10

+    for x in xRange {
+        for y in yRange where abs(x - y) >= 5 {
+            print("(\(x), \(y))")
+        }
+    }

 ***
 ## Question 22